It is the second hour of the Monday Rush Limbaugh show.

 Wish I did.

-I will tell you that um he's given off all of the vibes of someone who's considering running.
+I will tell you that he's given off all of the vibes of someone who's considering running.

 There is speculation that there is an event at the beginning of August that he may use, meaning he may use the entire month of July to sort of see how this Michelle Bachman thing goes.

-See if it's a momentary flash or if she just goes nuts and leaves Romney in the polls, ooh, but there might be all your Tea Party love going with her.
+See if it's a momentary flash or if she just goes nuts and leads Romney in the polls.

 And if that's the case, then maybe you think twice.